dret/guidelines/proposal/outline.md

  1. The Editorial Role for Guideline Management

 1. Part V: Platforms and Processes
- 1. Using GitHub as API Guideline Platforms
+ 1. Using GitHub as API Guideline Platform
  1. Managing Guideline Contributions on GitHub
  1. From Editorial Models to Open Source